Chart Color Schemes

 Suffolk Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-A significant majority, 76.8%, report being completely clear of medical ailments, compared to 68.0% across Rest of NSW.
-The area has a lower proportion of residents aged 65 and over at 15.8% (673 people), compared to 23.6% in Rest of NSW.
-Health outcomes among seniors are particularly strong, aligning with the general population's health profile.
+A total of 76.8% of residents declare themselves completely clear of medical ailments, compared to 68.0% across Rest of NSW.
+Suffolk Park has 15.8% of residents aged 65 and over (676 people), which is lower than the 23.6% in Rest of NSW.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health